The Land of Silver Mining: Hacienda of Santa María Regla

 The old mill building is now converted into a large hotel.
 Made of thick stone walls, pitched metal roofs and equipped with a waterwheel, it had the feel of an English estate.
 I learned that many of the miners had come from England, Cornwall, and Wales and brought with them a decidedly English influence.
 Even the Cornish Pasties (meat-filled turnovers), that served as a portable and hearty meal for the miners’ long work days, have become quite popular in this part of Mexico.

-Across from the hotel we passed by the old chapel with a 3-story bell tower.
+Across from the hotel we passed a chapel with a 3-story bell tower.
 We were headed into the labyrinths below, to the ovens where the silver smeltering had been done.
 The ovens are now quiet, but in their day the workers had to keep the fires burning, with the words of God to put the fear into them etched above the alcoves, enforcing on them that they must work.

 If that weren’t enough, there were also dungeons to hold an unruly worker.
 In 1998, these dark cells were used in filming the movie “The Mask of Zorro” to hold Antonio Banderas.
 As a kid, I’d loved the Zorro television series, though back then I had no idea that zorro meant fox or that I’d come to love the country of Mexico.
 But I think some part of my younger self must have understood and always believed in the fight for freedom.

 Coming back to the small chapel, we ventured in to see an ornamental design and sacred paintings on the walls.
+I took a few moments to quiet myself in reverence to the space.

 We spent several hours exploring the hacienda and it was time to move on.
-Loading into the van, we were in for another delight, just 15 minutes up the road we came to the Primas Basalticos.
+Loading into the van, we were in for another delight, just 15 minutes up the road we came to the Prismas Basalticos.

 The basaltic prisms were created by an ancient lava flow that cooled slowly to form tall polygonal columns at least 30-50 meters high (or 98-168 feet).
 Over the columns flow two waterfalls, the lower of which is called the Cascada de la Rosa, designated as one of the thirteen natural wonders of Mexico.